hrap1919/qbc/README.md

 8. qbinfo

     List of torrents with a short info.
 The torrents are sorted by the addition time.
 The new torrents always are in the end
-9. qbselect INDEX
+9. qbselect [INDEX]

     Select the torrent with the specified index from qbinfo ().
+Get a short info for the selected torrent.
 10. qbdel INDEX

     Delete the selected torrent with the downloaded data.
 The correct index from qbinfo () must be specifies.